Texas solicitor general latest exit in embattled AG’s office

 Hawkins’ departure is set to be the latest exit of a senior official in Paxton’s office since September, when the Republican’s top deputies accused him of bribery and abuse of office on behalf of a donor.
 All eight of his accusers have since quit or been fired, and their accusations are the focus of an FBI investigation into Paxton.

+“Kyle Hawkins fought for Texans’ rights every step of the way,” including arguing against the Affordable Care Act before the U.S. Supreme Court, Paxton said in a statement.
+“His dedication to safeguarding rights is very much appreciated.”

-Neither Paxton’s office nor Hawkins immediately returned requests for comment Wednesday.
+Hawkins did not respond to a requests for comment Wednesday.

 Solicitor general is one of the most prominent positions in the Texas attorney general’s office, where Republican Sen. Ted Cruz once held the job.
 The solicitor general typically leads and argues cases before the U.S. Supreme Court.